A Foodcentric Life

 What does 3-2-1 mean for smoking ribs?

-3-2-1 describes the phases of smoking the ribs. the first 3 hours unwrapped straight on the grill, the next 2 hours wrapped with a rib spritz to moisten, the the last hour unwrapped and glazed once or twice.
-It's a great method for smoking baby back ribs.
+3-2-1 describes the three phases of smoking ribs: 3 hours unwrapped, 2 hours wrapped, then 1 hour unwrapped and glazed to finish.
+It's a great method for baby back ribs.

 Can I use the 3-2-1 ribs method for St. Louis or spare ribs?